-In this article, we will look at every element of electric cars, including charging, batteries and production, to explain whether they are really better for the environment.
+In this article, we will look at every element of electric cars, including charging, batteries, and production, to explain whether they really are better for the environment.

-ICEs have an internal combustion engine while an EV is driven by an electric motor and lithium-ion batteries.
-This makes driving an electric car much better for the environment.
 A petrol or diesel vehicle produces around 2.4kg of Carbon Dioxide (CO2) per litre of fuel burned, whereas an electric car doesn't produce any.

 Other main differences include: